anoonan3805/anoonan.github.io/index.md

 ## Currently

 I'm a student at Softstack Factory, due to finish around September 2016.
 I have eight years of experience in the non-profit and education sectors.
 Supervisory experience as well as strong collaboration and communication skills.
 Specialized study and background in mobile app development and information technology.
-Experience and leadership in working with diverse populations from work with disenfranchised constituents nationally, as well as international volunteer work.
+Experience and leadership in working with diverse populations from work with disenfranchised constituents nationally, as well<br> as international volunteer work.

 ## Education